Life is a series of choices. One of the most important decisions we’ll ever make is the choice about the kind of person we want to be.

 Through honor, we ALL have the powerful ability to choose what legacy we’ll be leaving.

-Think of who you TRULY want to be and then make it happen.
+Think of who you TRULY want to be and then take the necessary steps to make it happen.

-Challenge yourself every day to grow and become a better person than you were yesterday, love your loved ones dynamically & extravagantly while you still can, and leave a legacy of great honor that is worth remembering.
+Challenge yourself every day to grow and become a better person than you were yesterday and today, love your loved ones extravagantly while you still have the chance, and leave a legacy of great honor that is worth remembering.

 That’s something I’ll always challenge myself to do.

-So, today (and every day) ask yourself 3 very vital questions:
+So, today (and every day) ask yourself 3 vital questions:

 “How do I want to be remembered?”